Israeli strikes kill journalists and aid-seekers as Australia backs Palestinian statehood

 Israeli strike targets and kills Al Jazeera journalists

-Israel’s military targeted an Al Jazeera correspondent with an airstrike Sunday, killing him, and four other network journalists, according to the network in what press advocates described as a brazen assault on those documenting the war.
+Israel’s military targeted an Al Jazeera correspondent with an airstrike Sunday, killing him.
+Four other network journalists were also killed, according to Al Jazeera in what press advocates described as a brazen assault on those documenting the war.
 A sixth journalist was also killed in the strike, the network said.

 Officials at Shifa Hospital said those killed included Al Jazeera correspondents Anas al-Sharif and Mohamed Qreiqeh.